ARTICLE

 A transformative emphasis can be appreciated in all of the comments, illustrations and assigned words.
 Some of them are inner voice (II, The Priestess), transformation (XIII, Death), beyond illusion (XX, Judgement), courage (VIII, Strenght) and silence (XVII, The Star).

 Classic decks can also be considered as transformative tools although during the last decades they've been usually related to psychological issues.
 Even some of their names point to external events and objects, and are clearly not related to transcending perceptions and vivid experiences.
-For appreciating better the difference between perspectives, let's look at the visual and ideational images of card VII Consciousness, which is equivalent to the classical The Chariot and Triumph in the Egyptian deck.
-Both illustration and comment refer to extremely clear definitions about the kinds of inner transformations pointed out by the arcane: a person lifts veils, dissolves and becomes a flame that distils no smoke.
+For appreciating better the difference between perspectives, let's look at the visual and ideational images of card VII Consciousness, which is equivalent to the classic The Chariot and Triumph in the Egyptian deck.
+Both illustration and comment refer to extremely clear definitions about the inner transformations the card alludes to: a person lifts veils, dissolves and becomes a flame that distils no smoke.

 Another clear example of transformations leading to transcendence is card IV called The Rebel, which is equivalent to the classic The Emperor.
 The comment provides a brief although quite accurate reference of the inner state and the types of relationships we may expect for from those ones knowing and ruling their own world, who live unchained and as strange people to the masses...

-As you see, Osho's cards are great to see moments inside of processes, a state, a tendency... ing on the type of question the spread is about.
+As you see, Osho's cards are great to see moments inside of processes, a state, a tendency... depending on the type of question the spread is about.
 It's also a deck to find the most adequate transformation for the matters we're interested in.
-Considering this, and as it happens with any other Tarot deck, cards hold an oracular value and may guide us into a specific state and move in our inner mood.
-For instance, Courage (VIII, Strength) is a card talking about growing by tolerating uncertainty, and the most adequate disposition to flow in whatever be the circumstances we're going through:
+Considering this, and as it happens with any other Tarot deck, the cards hold within an oracular value and may guide us into a specific state and move in our inner mood.
+For instance, Courage (VIII, Strength) talks about growing by tolerating uncertainty, and the most adequate disposition to flow in whatever be the circumstances we're going through:

 One word is assigned to each minor card, too.
-And, as we see in major ones, the number of the card is at the bottom of the illustration, inside of a little diamond-shaped form.
-The form has a characteristic background color, which is always violet in major arcana, whereas in minor ones it depends on the suit they belong to: red for rods (fire), blue for cups (water), grey for swords (clouds), and seven colors for pentacles (rainbow).
+And, as we've seen in major ones, the number of the card is at the bottom of the illustration, inside of a little diamond-shaped form.
+The form has a characteristic background color, which is always violet in major arcana, whereas in minor ones it depends on the suit the card belongs to: red for rods (fire), blue for cups (water), grey for swords (clouds), and seven colors for pentacles (rainbow).

 Clouds are not just referring to swords but also to a non-illuminated consciousness, like when perception is clouded and not definite.
 In the same way, rainbows are not just referring to pentacles (disks) but also to our journey from Earth to Heaven, as we walk on different tones and frequencies along the way.

 There're just a few minor cards with no trace of the suit's color they are part of.
-In those cases, we'll only find a reference in the background of the diamond-shaped form at the bottom.
-But in most cases the color is extended everywhere, as we can see in the reddish tone (rods) spread all over Traveling, the destiny for all pilgrims:
+In those cases, we'll only find a reference in the background of the diamond-shaped form, at the bottom.
+But in most of the cases, the color is extended everywhere, as we can see in the reddish tone (rods) spread all over Traveling, the destiny for all pilgrims:

-Figures are not related to court lifestyle, and some of them don't even reflect sex or age attributes we usually find in classic cards.
-Sometimes, they don't even display human figures and may be straightly immersed into a different element from that of the suit they belong to.
-We may know if we got a court card if finding an arrowhead inside of the diamond-shaped form at the bottom.
+The figures are not related to court lifestyle, and some of them don't even reflect the sex or age attributes we usually find in classic cards.
+Sometimes, they don't even display human figures or are straightly immersed into a different element to which they don't belong to.
+We'll know if we got a court card if finding an arrowhead inside of the diamond-shaped form.
 The direction of the arrowhead sets the type of figure the card refers to: North is for kings (▲), East for knights (►), South for queens (▼), and West for pages (◄).

 For using Osho's Zen Tarot, you don't need to know any other deck, or anything about Tarot.
 The original cards were decorated in light magenta, a color similar to this very background, although they were later printed inside of a black frame, as you can see in the drawings included in this post.
-You may buy that version (that includes a manual) on Amazon.
-Finally, let's see some spreads that the book suggests, quite related to the spirit of the deck: the diamond spread and the flying bird.
+You may buy that version (which includes a guidebook) on Amazon.
+Finally, let's see some spreads the book suggests, quite related to the spirit of the deck: the diamond and the flying bird spreads.

 diamond